 Prepare the ground before the paint on the ceiling

-It may seem a slow process, but protecting the space will save you a lot of time when painting ceilings and bypass irreparably staining your interior.
+It may seem a slow process, but protecting the space will save you a lot of time when painting ceilings.
+Bypass irreparably staining your interior.

 You don’t have plastic sheeting?

-Cover everything with the newspaper or scrap cardboard, but be sure to secure everything with tape to prevent it from moving.
+Cover everything with the newspaper or scrap cardboard.
+Be sure to secure everything with tape to prevent it from moving.

 Also, be careful in the event of an accident: the spilled paint could penetrate the newspaper, consider replacing it where it seems too soaked.